offen/website/homepage/content/articles/0130-performance.md

 #### Easily accessible analytics data

-For Offen to be a fully competitive analytics tool, some significant UX improvements are missing.
+For Offen Fair Web Analytics to be a fully competitive analytics tool, some significant UX improvements are missing.
 To make the analytics data more accessible, we will add two elements for operators and users: A sophisticated selection of date ranges, which is easy to use even on mobile devices, and a flexible drill-down workflow, which provides a better insight into cohorts.

 #### Once again, awareness

 We want to give operators a range of possibilities to insert ready-made elements on their website that make users aware of how to access their data.
 These and all existing consent elements will be made customizable in their design to make it less painful for operators to insert them.

-#### Expanding the idea underlying Offen
+#### Expanding the idea underlying Offen Fair Web Analytics

 Over the last year we have developed a fair, open and lightweigt web analytics tool that treats operators and users as equal parties.
-We like to describe the basic idea behind Offen with the concept of fair data transfer.
+We like to describe the basic idea behind Offen Fair Web Analytics with the concept of fair data transfer.

 Taking this concept seriously, it cannot be limited to a single software project.
 That's why we decided to create the prerequisites to make it easier for others to get involved and use similar fair approaches.
 More on this in one of our following blog posts.
 Stay tuned.